 Dampness, rot and infestation

 Repair category 2

-Notes Localised elevated moisture readings were recorded to walls internally at ground level within the entrance vestibule and lounge.
+Notes Localised elevated moisture readings were recorded to walls internally at ground level within the entrance vestibule.
 Prolonged dampness increases the risk of timber defects.

+Chimney stacks

-Chimney stacks Repair category 2 Notes Weathering and vegetation growth is noted to the stack.
-Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Repair category 2

+Notes No significant defects evident, however, chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.

 Roofing including roof space

 Repair category 2

-Notes There are a number of broken and loose slates.
+Notes There are a number of chipped and uneven slates together with staining to roof timbers.
 A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 Regular maintenance is anticipated until replacement.
-The flat felt roof coverings have a limited life expectancy and can fail without